 CogniFit has been working hard this year to continue providing our users with the highest quality games and activities.
-Our newest addition is a fun and challenging mathematical game called Digits.
+Ane one of our newest additions is a fun and challenging mathematical game called Digits.

 Digits is a mathematical puzzle game that tests the user’s ability to quickly organize numbers according to the indicated rules.

-While the game starts out simple enough—with only a handful of numbers and a single rule— user’s should keep their focus, because the game can quickly present a challenge for even the sharpest minds.
-As the game progresses, not only does the quantity of numbers increase, but also the complexity of the rules, and users will have to keep up a fast pace if they want to finish each level before the timer runs out!
+While the game starts out simple enough users should keep their focus Because the game can quickly present a challenge for even the sharpest minds.
+As the game progresses, not only does the quantity of numbers increase, but also the complexity of the rules.

 While playing Digits, users are stimulating specific neural activation patterns related to these cognitive abilities.
-Repeating and training these patterns consistently can help create new synapses, and help neural circuits reorganize and regain weakened or damaged cognitive functions.
+Repeating and training these patterns consistently can help create new synapses.
+And, in turn, help neural circuits reorganize and regain weakened or damaged cognitive functions.

-Let’s take a look at these core cognitive abilities, how they help us with tasks, both simple and complex, in our everyday lives, and what makes them so important to everything we do:
+Let’s take a look at these core cognitive abilities – how they help us with tasks in our everyday lives, and what makes them so important:

-Processing speed is one of the main cognitive abilities we rely on every day, and is a core aspect of learning, academic performance, intellectual development, reasoning, and experience.
+Processing speed is one of the main cognitive abilities we rely on every day.
+It is a core aspect of learning, academic performance, intellectual development, reasoning, and experience.

 Processing speed is a cognitive ability defined as the time it takes a person to process a situation or stimulus and develop a response.
-It is related to the speed at which a person can understand and react to the information they receive, whether it be visual (letters and numbers), auditory (language), or movement.
-In other words, processing speed is the time between receiving a stimulus and responding to it.
+It is related to the speed at which a person can understand and react to the information they receive.
+This can be visual (letters and numbers), auditory (language), or movement.

-Poor processing speed does not mean that a person is unintelligent, but rather that some determined tasks may require more time to perform, like reading, doing math, listening and taking notes, or holding conversations.
-It may also interfere with executive functions, as a person with slow processing speed will have a harder time planning, setting goals, making decisions, starting tasks, or paying attention.
+Poor processing speed does not mean that a person is unintelligent.
+Instead, it means that some tasks may require more time to perform.
+This can include things like reading, doing math, taking notes, or holding conversations.
+It may also interfere with executive functions.
+Because a person with a slow processing speed will have a harder time planning, setting goals, making decisions, starting tasks, or paying attention.

-Working memory, or operative memory, can be defined as the set of processes that allow us to store and manipulate temporary information and carry-out complex cognitive tasks like language comprehension, reading, learning, or reasoning.
+Working memory (or operative memory) is the set of processes that allow us to store and manipulate temporary information and carry-out complex cognitive tasks.
+This includes things like language comprehension, reading, learning, or reasoning.
 Working memory is a type of short-term memory.

-- The Central Executive System: Works like an attention supervision system that decides what we pay attention to and how to organize a sequence of operations that we will need to do to do an action.
+- The Central Executive System: It works like an attention supervision system that decides what we pay attention to and how to organize a sequence of operations that we will need in order to do action.

 - The Phonological Loop: This allows us to manage and retain spoken and written material in our memory.

-- The Visual-spatial Agenda: This allows us to manage and retain visual information.
+- The Visual-spatial Agenda: We can manage and retain visual information.